-The restriction on not selling or renting user data, on the other hand, does not apply to the poorly defined anonymous data that websites collect and aggregate.
-They are supposedly anonymized and far from the individual user.
+The limitation of not selling or renting user data, on the other hand, does not apply to the rather barely defined anonymous data that collects and aggregates web pages.
+They are supposed to be anonymous and far away from the individual user.

 Put the puzzle together

-But with the right algorithm, these two pieces of the puzzle can be rejoined in no time and a user can be identified retroactively.
+However, with the right algorithm, these two parts of the puzzle can be reassembled in a very short time and a user can be identified retrospectively.

 "When it comes to social networks, anonymity is not enough for data protection," is the main conclusion of a pioneering study on the practice of re-identification by Arvind Narayanan and Vitaly Shmatikov.